Why it's important my sons make the effort this Mother's Day

 It bothered me.
 It bothered me a lot!
 It bothered me because I do so much for my boys and it matters to me that they recognise that.
 Now of course I love my sons and would do anything for them.
 I'm no martyr.
 I don't expect thanks (well sometimes I do) but I hope that my children see and appreciate the effort that I make for them.

 Until they are of an age where they can initiate this themselves, I absolutely expect my husband to take the lead and explain to my sons why, at least once a year on Mothering Sunday, they should celebrate their mother (me) and take the time to acknowledge the hard work that goes into being their mum.
 If my husband doesn't want to do this for his own mum, I think it's a bit sad but that’s his business.
 However, I want my sons raised to be aware of the important role a mother plays in their lives and that Mother's Day is a day worth celebrating, when mums get to feel special and receive some extra attention.

-These days anyone can one-click-order a bunch of flowers or chocolates.
+These days anyone can 1-click-order a bunch of flowers or chocolates.
 It requires relatively little effort.
-For me, Mother’s Day is not about the gifts although I wouldn’t say no. Making a card or a small present or preparing breakfast… just a simple gesture is all I’m after.*
+But for me, Mother's Day is not about the gifts although I wouldn't say no. Making a card or a small present or preparing breakfast… just a simple gesture is all I'm after.*

 I want my boys to notice what I do beyond the washing, cooking, bathing and other practical stuff.
 I am the woman who nurtures and guides them, plays with them, is there to give them a cuddle when they are sad, sick or hurt, checks on them when they're asleep to make sure their duvet hasn't fallen off.